Discover Beautiful Vistas in PA for Viewing Fall Foliage

 The good news?
 The peak weeks for viewing the vibrant foliage are coming up in the middle of October.

 More good news?
 We have compiled a list of accessible, easy-to-get-to drives and hikes to take in the colors of the fall.
 First, check out this Fall Foliage Prediction Map to ensure you are viewing the trees in all their splendor at the optimal time.
-Then simply pick a destination, pack a picnic and go!
-Oh, and don’t forget the kids…
+Then simply pick a destination, pack a picnic and the kids and go!

 Bowman’s Hill Tower, Bucks County